Cox, Allyn, b. 1896 d. 1982

 Collection size: 10.9 linear feet

 Collection Summary: The papers of New York, New York, and Washington, D.C. painter and muralist Allyn Cox measure 10.9 linear feet and date from 1856-1982.
 The collection documents Cox's personal and professional life through biographical material, family and general correspondence, writings and notes, research material, printed material, sketchbooks and loose sketches, and photographs.
 Photographs are of Cox at work, the Cox family, including Kenyon and Louise Cox, Cox's friends and colleagues, events, and Cox's artwork.

-Biographical/Historical Note: Painter and muralist; New York, N.Y. and Washington, D.C.
-Cox's father Kenyon was a painter, illustrator, writer and teacher in New York City.
+Biographical/Historical Note: New York, New York and Washington, D.C. painter and muralist, Allyn Cox (1896-1982), was born in New York City to artists Kenyon and Louise Cox.
+Cox's father Kenyon was a painter, illustrator, writer, and teacher in New York City.

 How to Use this Collection

 - Read the Finding Aid for this collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C.
 Research Center.
 Contact Reference Services for more information.
 Glass plate negatives are housed separately and are closed to researchers.
 Use of archival audiovisual recordings with no duplicate access copy requires advance notice.